 We have to make all of his desserts because the ones in bakeries and grocery stores contain palm oil.
 Together we make brownies, cookies, cupcakes, cakes, and biscotti.

 In addition, we make our own frosting easily with confectioners sugar, real butter, whole milk, and pure vanilla.
 See frosting recipe.

 I make these brownies and freeze them for when he goes to a birthday party, etc.

 Baking ingredients we use

-- Whole milk without Vitamin A Palmitate
+- Organic whole milk without Vitamin A Palmitate

 - Red-Star Yeast in the 3-pack is the only one we found without palm oil derivatives.

-- Real butter
+- Real butter or grass-fed butter

 - Kirkland Organic Eggs from Costco